 Your cover letter is more important to the success of your job applications than ever right now.
-Last week we reported on a survey of employers that revealed even those hiring professionals who don’t normally bother to read cover letters are giving them careful consideration during the pandemic.
+Last week we reported on a survey of employers that revealed even those hiring professionals who don’t normally even read cover letters are giving them careful consideration during the pandemic.

 Good writing and effective communications are essential to more and more roles as teams are collaborating and business is being conducted remotely.
 So, with your job prospects potentially riding on the efficacy of your cover letter, it’s imperative to get it right.